brambekkers/AdventOfCode2024/README.md

    git clone https://github.com/brambekkers/AdventOfCode2024.git
    ```
 2. **Navigate by Day**: Each day's solution is contained within its respective folder.
 You’ll find my JavaScript/TypeScript files along with any notes or explanations.
-3. **Run the Solutions**: Ensure you have Node.js installed.
+3. **Run the Solutions**: Ensure you have Deno installed to run ts files natively.
 Navigate to the desired folder and execute the solution with:
    ```bash
    deno solution.ts
    ```